YBoucharat/TP_Coral_2024/README.md

 # TP coral reef dynamics

 ## Description
-Here is given a coral reef construction kinematic model (new version of REEF; Husson et al., 2018; Pastier et al., 2019).
+Here is given a coral reef construction model (new version of REEF; Husson et al., 2018; Pastier et al., 2019), considering past eustatic sea-level, reef growth, marine erosion and clastic sedimentation of the eroded materials, modelling on an initial linear slope.

 During this course, you will get familiar with a kinematic model of coastal dynamics implying wave erosion and coral growth.
 Kinematic?
 A model with an evolution according to a timestep